mesalock-linux/mesapy/sgx/README.md

 ```

 Clone the MesaPy repository from GitHub recursively with its submodules.
 Note
-that currently MesaPy for SGX is in the `sgx` branch.
+that MesaPy for SGX is in the `sgx` branch.

 ```
 $ git clone -b sgx --recursive git@github.com:mesalock-linux/mesapy.git